 Access to PharmaNet is granted indefinitely, assuming circumstances do not change; however, the Ministry will require each user to renew their PRIME account annually.
 This will be a simple process using the PRIME web application, and users will receive multiple notices before their renewal date.

 If a user fails to renew their enrolment, their access to PharmaNet will be deactivated and then terminated after additional notifications.

-For users who are on a temporary assignment, access to PharmaNet at the specific site(s) requested will be granted for a defined period.
-Once the end date comes up, the provisioner will be requested to remove PharmaNet access for the user at the site(s) where they no longer need PharmaNet access.
+For users who are on a temporary assignment, access to PharmaNet will be granted for a defined period.
+Once the end date comes up, the local account administrator will be requested to remove PharmaNet access for the user at the site(s) where they no longer need PharmaNet access.

 If a user’s circumstances change so that they are no longer delivering direct patient care requiring access to individuals’ PharmaNet records, their access to PharmaNet will end.

 In all clinical or pharmacy settings, access to PharmaNet is through third-party software that meets the Ministry’s requirements for PharmaNet access.
 Users must have accounts on that software, and typically, a local account administrator is responsible for providing user access to PharmaNet.
 After the PRIME registration and enrolment process is complete, the user agreement has been agreed to, and the local account administrator has received the user’s PRIME ID, that administrator can activate the user’s PharmaNet access.
 These administrators are required to complete quick, simple training on how to use PRIME and what their responsibilities are in providing PharmaNet access.

 The local account administrators who are responsible for activating end users’ PharmaNet access must be registered and enrolled in PRIME themselves.
 They can be your software provider’s customer service department, a pharmacy manager, a centralized IT team, or anyone else in your organization capable of fulfilling the role.
 A person or group can provision for more than one site with a single PRIME account.